Persia Campbell: Consumer activism

-She continued to chair the economics department at Queens College from 1960–1965.
+She continued to chair the economics department at Queens College from 1960 to 1965.
 She published a biography of Mary Williamson Harriman in 1960.
 She attended conferences in Tokyo and Canberra for the Pan Pacific and South East Asian Women's Association.
 She was recognised by the Australian Consumers Association for her work with the Consumers Union of the United States.
 She also helped establish the International Organisation of Consumer Unions, which comprised U.S. and Australian members.
 She was a delegate to the United Nations Educational, Scientific and Cultural Organisation conference on adult education in 1960.
 Campbell was appointed to the President John F. Kennedy's Consumers Advisory Council in 1962, which tried to enact "truth in packaging" legislation.
 She also sought to use radio and television as a medium to reach low income earners and educate them about consumer issues, including a program called You, the Consumer.

 Campbell retired from Queens College in 1965.
 She held an honorary appointment with the University of North Carolina the following year, and travelled widely.
 She was chairperson of the international aid committee of the International Organisation of Consumers Unions and represented this body at meetings of the United Nations.
 She wrote for the United Nations journal, International Development Review discussing economic and social programs.
 She later served on President Lyndon B. Johnson's committee on consumer interests in 1964, and his national advisory committee to his representative in international trade negotiations.
 Campbell felt strongly that much of the debate about consumer rights was unsuccessful because of race discrimination.
 By 1968, her interests in the area were moving toward a study of third world economies.
 She was a delegate at the United Nations Conference on the Human Environment in 1972.

 Persia Campbell died March 2, 1974, in Flushing, New York.
 She was survived by her two children and three stepchildren.
+The Campbell Dome lecture hall at Queens College was named in her honor.

 Her papers are collected within the Center for the Study of the Consumer Movement and the New York State Archives.